Same words. Better story.

 Test what’s possible.

 The challenge.
-How do you tell the story of a technical facility without reducing it to a list of features?
+How do you tell the story of a technical facility without turning it into a list of features?

 The insight.
 The story wasn’t just the equipment.
 It was what the facility, the technology and the people make possible together.